Dates for the 2024 Summer Workshop

 Dorm Parent Responsibilities:

-- Be able to attend a Dorm Parent briefing meeting at 5:00 p.m. on the SW check-in date.
-(If this is impossible due to flight or travel time, etc., please make other arrangements via email BEFORE that day.)
+5. Be able to attend a Dorm Parent briefing meeting at 5:00 p.m. on the SW check-in date.
+(If this is impossible do to flight or travel time, etc., please make other arrangements via email BEFORE that day.)

 We usually receive more requests than available slots, so it is impossible for everyone who applies to be selected.
-You must apply by 11:59 p.m.
-Central on April 30, 2023, to be considered.
-Selected applicants will receive a reply by May 9.
+You must reply by 11:59 p.m.
+Central on April 21, 2024.
+Selected applicants will receive a reply by April 30.

 Note on Workshop Content